QEtaIdealCategory MODG¶

 QEtaIdealCategory(C) is a category that implements a number of functions connected to relations among Dedekind eta-functions.
 It allows for differend implementation of the function relationsIdealGenerator, which does the main job of computing the generators of the ideal of relations of modular eta-quotients having a pole at most at infinity.

-- algebraicRelations: (List List Integer, List Polynomial Integer, Character) -> List Polynomial Integer
+- algebraicRelations: (List List Integer, List Polynomial Integer, List Symbol) -> List Polynomial Integer

 - etaLaurentIdealGenerators: (List List Integer, List QEtaSpecification, List Polynomial Integer) -> List Polynomial Integer